Secure CheckoutPersonal information is secured with SSL technology.

 Associate Professor, Department of Geosciences and Geological and Petroleum Engineering (GGPE), Missouri S&T

-Dr. Baojun Bai holds PhD degrees in Petroleum Engineering from New Mexico Tech and in Petroleum Geology from China University of Geoscience-Beijing.
-He has seven years of industry experience as a reservoir engineer and head of conformance-control Team of RIPED, PetroChina.
-Dr. Bai was a post-Doctoral scholar at the California Institute of Technology before joining Missouri S&T in 2006.
-He has more than 20 years of experience in enhanced oil recovery, unconventional reservoirs conformance control, CO2 sequestration and characterizations.
-He has pioneered the technology of using preformed particle gel for conformance control, which has been successfully applied in more than 10,000 wells to reduce water production and enhance oil recovery.
-He has published more than 170 papers in peer-reviewed journals and over 120 papers in SPE conferences and he is a technical committee member of SPE ACTE 2016-2019 and SPE Asia Pacific Oil&Gas Conference and Exhibition (APOGCE) 2015-2019 as well as a member of EU Academy of Sciences and an SPE distinguished member.
+Dr. Baojun Bai is a Professor and the holder of the Lester R. Birbeck Endowed Chair in Petroleum Engineering Program at Missouri University of Science and Technology (S&T).
+He holds PhD degrees in Petroleum Engineering from New Mexico Tech and in Petroleum Geology from China University of Geoscience-Beijing.
+He has seven years of industry experience as a reservoir engineer and the head of conformance-control Team of RIPED, PetroChina.
+Dr. Bai was a post-Doctoral scholar at the California Institute of Technology before he joined Missouri S&T as a faculty member in 2006.
+He has more than 20 years of experience in the research areas of enhanced oil recovery, unconventional reservoir development, conformance control, CO2 sequestration and characterizations.
+Dr. Bai has published more than 200 papers in peer-reviewed journals and over 120 papers in SPE conferences by 2020.
+He served as the JPT Editorial Committee from 2007 to 2013.
+He serves as the associate editor for Journal of Petroleum Sciences and Engineering, Geofluids, and Petroleum Sciences.
+He is an SPE distinguished member.